You Can Survive Being Exposed to the Near Vacuum of Space for About 90 Seconds With No Longterm Damage

 - On the flip-side, if you hold your breath or otherwise try to impede the rate at which air is exhaled during explosive decompression, the “lungs and thorax will become over-expanded by the excessively high intrapulmonic pressure, causing actual tearing and rupture of the lung tissues and capillaries.
 The trapped air is forced through the lungs into the thoracic cage, and air can be injected directly into the general circulation by way of the ruptured blood vessels, with massive air bubbles moving throughout the body and lodging in vital organs such as the heart and brain.”
 This goes for decompression in a commercial airplane at high altitude too, so make sure you don’t try to hold your breath if that ever happens to you on a plane.

-- There is a type of amazing animal that is known to be able to survive the near vacuum of space for at least 10 days with no ill effect, and that includes being able to handle direct exposure to solar radiation during that span.
+- There is a type of amazing animal that is known to be able to survive the near vacuum of space for as many as 10 days with no ill effect, and that includes being able to handle direct exposure to solar radiation during that span.
 These tiny animals, growing to about 1.5 mm, are called Tardigrades (also “water bears”).
 “Tardigrades” means “slow walker”.
 They were originally given the name “little water bear” because the way they walk resembles the gait of a bear.

 - On the whole, Tardigrades seem to be able to live just about anywhere.
 Depending on the species, they can be found high in the Himalayas and then down to as much as 13,000 ft under water in the ocean.
 They also have been found everywhere from the polar regions to the tropical equator.
 They further can handle temperature swings down near absolute zero and up to 304 degrees Fahrenheit.
 On top of that, they can take around 1,000 times as much ionizing radiation as most other animals and can live for as much as 10 years without water in a dehydrated state, snapping out of it once water is re-introduced to their environment.
 They can also survive down to the near vacuum in space all the way up to 6,000 atmospheres of pressure.
 (I for one welcome our new Tardigrade overlords.)